· 4 min read

 • Standing: The travelling form, common at İstanbul counters; Adana keeps the kebab in flatbread

 Order it at a city counter and the cook works backward from the loaf.
 A length of crusted white bread is split down its spine and held open in one hand.
 The wide flat skewer comes off the coals dark and dripping, and the minced lamb is dragged off the blade with the edge of the bread itself, so the loaf takes the meat and the first run of fat in the same motion.
 Then the line of grilled pepper, the tomato, the heap of sumac onion, a pinch of parsley, a dust of cumin, and the two halves close.
-This is Adana kebab packed into a split loaf rather than the flatbread it grew up in, and the swap of one bread for the other is the entire story of the thing.
+This is Adana kebab packed into a split loaf rather than the flatbread it grew up in, and swapping one bread for the other changes everything about it.

 The loaf is doing work a sheet of lavaş cannot.
 Thin flatbread wraps the meat and rides along; a split somun has a crumb that drinks the rendered fat and chili oil and a crust stiff enough to keep its shape while it does.
 That is the trade the bread makes.
 The interior turns slick and savory where the kebab sits against it, soaked through by the time it reaches the hand, while the heel and the crust stay firm enough to grip without folding shut.
 Where the kebab leans hard on heat, the bread is what stands between the fat and your sleeve, and a loaf with no structure simply gives out under it.